Avinash612/selfcheck/README.md

+#SELF CHECK

-*This is for self check
+This is for self check

 only for self checking